-Which leads us to another question: If familiar, licensed titles are the ones that draw in the most viewers, how will Apple TV Plus attract subscribers without that carrot to dangle in front of them?
+Which leads us to another question: If familiar, licensed titles draw in the most viewers, how will Apple TV Plus attract subscribers?

 How ‘original’ is Apple’s original content?

 In some ways Apple will be banking on familiar content.
-Helpsters, for instance, is a Sesame Street spinoff aimed at children.
-Masters of the Sky is the follow up to Band of Brothers, and The Pacific and once again sees Tom Hanks and Steven Spielberg team up.
-Spielberg will be bringing back his Amazing Stories for a new chapter and, in true Apple tradition, there’s a very obvious focus on star names in its shows.
+Helpsters, for instance, is a Sesame Street spinoff.
+Masters of the Sky is the follow up to Band of Brothers and The Pacific, and sees Tom Hanks and Steven Spielberg team up.
+Spielberg has brought back Amazing Stories and, in true Apple tradition, there’s a focus on star names.

-The Morning Show has both Jennifer Aniston and Reese Witherspoon.
-Jason Momoa, of Aquaman fame, will headline sci-fi series See.
-And there is, of course, Oprah.
-Though Americans seem to overestimate her pull outside of the US.
+The Morning Show features both Jennifer Aniston and Reese Witherspoon.
+Jason Momoa, of Aquaman fame, headlines sci-fi series See.
+And there is Oprah, though Americans overestimate her pull outside the US.

 So there are big names and familiar-feeling shows.
-But not to the extent of Disney Plus, which is going for the jugular with its strategy.
+But not to the extent of Disney Plus.

 Disney is arguably the film/TV industry’s most egregious recycler of content.
-Early reviews point to The Mandalorian looking fantastic, but Star Wars risks becoming oversaturated and the same could be said about the Marvel TV series that are set to hit the service in the coming years.
+Star Wars risks becoming oversaturated and the same could be said about the Marvel TV series heading to the service.

 What are Apple’s biggest shows?

-Although it’s still too early to say, Apple’s less-is-more approach could offer more interesting perspectives and quality over quantity, instead of simply hitching its wagon to established franchises.
+Apple’s less-is-more approach could offer more interesting perspectives and quality over quantity, instead of hitching its wagon to established franchises.

 Sound good?
-We’re yet to make our minds up, but will have a better chance to do so when the service goes live on November 1.
-The price is attractive at £4.99, the cheapest of any of the big streaming services, though it needs to be as Apple is a long way from landing a jab on the competition with its comparatively tiny library.
+They are good and look great, too.
+The price is affordable at £4.99, the cheapest of any of the big streaming services, though it needs to be with its comparatively tiny library.

 Apple’s trump card…

-Adoption of the service could be strong among existing Apple users.
-According to research firm New Constructs, it cost Netflix $581 for each new subscriber after Q2 2019.
-That’s months, if not years, of subscription fees to get that back.
+Adoption could be strong among existing Apple users.
+According to research firm New Constructs, it cost Netflix $581 to gain a new subscriber after Q2 2019.
+That’s months, if not years, of subscription fees.

-Conversely, Apple has built brand loyalty with its iPads, iPhones and MacBooks, which may make it easier.
-What’s more, the company has said that anyone who buys a new Apple device will get a year’s free Apple TV Plus, and there’s a seven-day free trial available too.
+Conversely, Apple has built up brand loyalty with its iPads, iPhones and MacBooks.
+What’s more, anyone who buys a new Apple device will get a year’s free Apple TV Plus.

-Stats from earlier this month show that Apple’s smartphone business looks as strong as ever, and may even be growing in terms of phone sales.
+Stats from earlier this month show that Apple’s smartphone business is as strong as ever, and may even be growing in terms of phone sales.
 This means it has enormous sway with consumers.

 Gadher believes that Apple’s business stature may help it to thrive in the streaming market.

 “Apple has been developing more than just a pure content play.
-Apple also has a video aggregator play (Apple TV app) where it is offering access to multiple services in its platform – this currently includes in the US HBO, Showtime, Hulu etc. Wider than that, it has the larger Apple ecosystem where it can use its additional services, such as the Apple TV Plus service, to drive more consumers into the Apple world driving further device and other product revenue,” he told Trusted Reviews.
+Apple also has a video aggregator play (Apple TV app) where it is offering access to multiple services in its platform – this currently includes in the US HBO, Showtime, Hulu etc. Wider than that, it has the larger Apple ecosystem where it can use its additional services, such as the Apple TV Plus service, to drive more consumers into the Apple world driving further device and other product revenue”.

 “In this instance exclusive original titles and a low price point (including free for new Apple devices) at launch may help to achieve this.
 That is not to say we will not see Apple’s TV strategy develop beyond this over the coming years.”

-Looking to the future, the evolution of Apple Arcade may lead to even more interesting bundle deals and interdependent Apple products, or free trial periods, similar to those currently offered to device buyers.
+Looking to the future, the evolution of Apple Arcade may lead to interesting bundle deals and interdependent Apple products, or free trial periods, similar to those currently offered to device buyers.

-The market movers and shakers clearly think that Netflix should be worried.
-Its share price has dropped since July from $381 to $276 in Oct.
-On Thursday, July 18, Netflix shares fell 11% after the company announced a net loss in domestic subscribers.
+The market clearly think Netflix should be worried.
+Its share price dropped from $381 in July 2019 to $276 in October 2019.
+On July 18, Netflix shares fell 11% after it announced a net loss in domestic subscribers.
 Netflix simultaneously announced its lowest quarterly subscriber growth in three years.

-Arguably, Apple doesn’t need a soaring share price or even the profitability of its TV content like Netflix does.
-As we know from Apple’s product design, in its ideal world everyone has Apple hardware and software, all linked together through the cloud.
-Streaming is the natural extension of this ecosystem.
+Arguably, Apple doesn’t need a soaring share price or the profitability of its TV content like Netflix.
+In Apple’s ideal world, everyone has Apple hardware and software linked together through the cloud.
+Streaming is the natural extension of this.